casys-utokyo/fadec/README.md

 - Download and place `params_cpp` under [`./eval/cpp`](./eval/cpp) from [params_cpp.zip](https://projects.n-hassy.info/storage/fadec/params_cpp.zip) if necessary.
 - Download and place `params_cpp_with_ptq` under [`./eval/cpp_with_ptq`](./eval/cpp_with_ptq) from [params_cpp_with_ptq.zip](https://projects.n-hassy.info/storage/fadec/params_cpp_with_ptq.zip) if necessary.
 - Place [`./eval/cpp`](./eval/cpp) and [`./eval/cpp_with_ptq`](./eval/cpp_with_ptq) on ZCU104.
+    - Be careful that `images_7scenes` directory in those directories may be **too large to place on ZCU104**.
+    - If you cannot place all the data together, place some of the directories in `images_7scenes` on ZCU104.

 ### Execution Time